pxai/fjs/document/content/functionaljs.md

 ### App

 Surprise it’s me, the app!
 And what?
 Yes, it’s exactly the same code from the simple project.
 State changes continue isolated here in this simple file.
-In the meantime, we see that we were able to create a much more complex app with
+In the meantime, we see that we were able to create a much more complex app with the same piece of code to take care of the state changes.
+Brilliant.

 ```JavaScript
 import { diff, patch } from "virtual-dom";